Coupled imbibition and evaporation of droplets deposited on a nanoporous layer: Theory

-This lengthscale illustrates the competition between imbibition ($w$) and evaporation ($\tau$) As we will show below, $L^\ast$ corresponds to the maximum spatial extent of the halo predicted by the one-dimensional approach, and also defines the halo dimensions in the two-dimensional model.
+which illustrates the competition between imbibition ($w$) and evaporation ($\tau$) As we will show below, $L^\ast$ identifies with the maximum spatial extent of the halo predicted by the one-dimensional approach, and also defines the halo dimensions in the two-dimensional model.